 What are my obligations when maintaining hose connections?

 Fire protection maintainers must ensure that hose connections installed on fire hydrant and fire sprinkler systems are compatible with FRNSW equipment (i.e. Fire Brigade Thread (FBT), NEN 3374 or AS 2419.4).
+A compatibility check should be undertaken as necessary such as a fit test using a standard complying adapter.

 It should be noted that FBT used by FRNSW is unique and is based on the London 'V‘ thread, being a 51/5 TPI Whitworth form thread.
-The FBT-Storz adaptor as once specified by FRNSW was therefore produced exclusively for firefighting use in NSW.
+Any FBT should be checked to ensure it is not the Victorian based 5 TPI Whitworth thread, which is incompatible with NSW FBT.

+The FBT-Storz adaptor as previously specified by FRNSW was produced exclusively for firefighting use in NSW.
 Some FBT-Storz adaptors and other 'NEN 3374' marked hose connections sold in NSW did not meet any minimum design standard.
-A compatibility check should be undertaken as necessary.

 Note: Refer to FRNSW compatible Storz hose connections for further information.